1) Ignazio ‘John’ Matacia

 Tony, a ‘regular guy’ spoke English in a very staccato manner, and also could converse in perfect Sicilian.
 He had an outstanding bass-baritone voice and, as a young man, aspired to become an opera singer, but his father, Gus, would not permit him to take voice lessons.

-From 1931-to 1938, Tony & Louise Matacia lived in this home at 610 E. High St. in Charlottesville.
-It was just a block over from his parents’ home at 606 East Jefferson.
+From 1931-to 1938, Tony & Louise Matacia lived at 610 E. High St. in Charlottesville.
+Its backyard was actually just across the street from Tony’s parents’ home at 606 East Jefferson.
 Many a Matacia Family drama was played out in this structure as Tony rented out rooms to boarders.
 The grave of John Jouett, Sr., the father of Jack Jewett a famous Revolutionary War hero, is located to the rear of this structure (which no longer exists).

 Tony’s home at 610 E. High Street (part of which he rented out to boarders including Cholly Lehrer and the priest known as ‘Doc’) is mentioned by Mary Rawlings in a footnote accompanying her 1942 edition of the 19th-century recollections of Charlottesville made by one James Alexander: